 I’m not talking about knocking on your door and making a citizen’s arrest.
 However, you can expect to receive communications asking that you remove any inappropriate LinkedIn articles and cease to post further such inappropriate content.
 The other thing to bear in mind is that people on LinkedIn talk to one another via LinkedIn and there is a good chance that you will crop up in conversation as being someone to avoid due to what could be deemed as abusing the LinkedIn articles facility.

 LinkedIn is a fantastic tool to get yourself known and has many traits to it that, if used properly, can be of great benefit to you and your business with minimal or no cost.
-It is THE social media forum for many businesses and a large number of its members see it as a club of which they are proud to be a member of.
+It is THE social media forum for many businesses and a large number of its members see it as a club of which they are proud to be a member.

 I’d also welcome connecting with any of you on LinkedIn, so feel free to request accordingly!